 Below are a few examples of common non-clinical careers for doctors and what you need to do to get there.

-If your objective is to become a leader, you need to start by demonstrating that you can lead.
+If your objective is to become a leader, you need to start by proving that you can lead.
 Surprisingly, this doesn't mean that you should demonstrate that you know how to intimidate people or boss them around.
-You need to start by making things work within your professional environment- and that means making agreements happen and making things run smoothly.
+You need to start by making things work within your professional environment—and that means making agreements happen and making things run smoothly.
 When others can vouch for your leadership capabilities by saying that you are the person to turn to in times of need, you can confidently say that you have what it takes to be a leader.

-The world of utilization review is becoming more regulated.
+The world of pre-authorization and utilization review is becoming more regulated.
 Clinical practice or previous work on specialty guidelines is often an unofficial prerequisite for this type of work.
-A medical license or board certification is typically a requirement for medical review work
+A medical license or board certification is typically a requirement for medical review work.

 Applying for a non-clinical job should not be stressful.
 Be prepared to devote some time and energy to learning about non-clinical jobs before you apply.
 A knowledgeable applicant is the strongest applicant.

 Once you know the qualifications a doctor needs to get a non-clinical job, be honest with yourself as you ask yourself whether you are a strong candidate?

 Making yourself a strong candidate